petrostsi3/RecipeBook/README.md

 In order to test/use the app you should start both frontend and backend.

 The following instructions/commands are for windows.
-If you are using a different operating system you should check the compatibility of the commands respective system.
+If you are using a different operating system you should check the compatibility of the commands in the respective system.

 BACKEND

 To start the backend you should open a terminal and run the following commands :

 ▷ cd path/to/RecipeBook

 With this command you will navigate to the main project's directory.

 ▷ script/activate

 Before running the server, activate the virtual environment using the command above.

 ▷ python manage.py runserver

 Finally, start the Django server.

 FRONTEND